ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 #include <sc-memory/sc_agent.hpp>

 // Inherit your agent class from `ScAgent` class and specify template argument
 // as sc-event class.
-Here `ScEventAfterGenerateIncomingArc<ScType::EdgeAccessConstPosPerm>`
+Here `ScEventAfterGenerateIncomingArc<
-// is type of event to which the given agent reacts. class MyAgent : public ScAgent<ScEventAfterGenerateIncomingArc<ScType::EdgeAccessConstPosPerm>> {
+// ScType::EdgeAccessConstPosPerm>` is type of event to which the given
+// agent reacts.
+class MyAgent : public ScAgent< ScEventAfterGenerateIncomingArc<ScType::EdgeAccessConstPosPerm>>
+{
 public:
   // Here you should specify class of actions which the given agent performs.